phoenix1886/angrydev/README.md

   ka
   kar
   ```
-Once input recieved by the script, it produces top 10 words
+Once input received by the script, it produces top 10 words
 (one per line, sorted at first by frequency *descending*,
 then alphabetically *ascending*), starting with specified prefixes.
 Words for different prefixes are separated by empty line.